Informfully/Recommenders/README.md

 ## Instructions
 This repository is part of a RecSys'24 Challenge submission.
-As we are unable to redistribute any of the challenge datasets, please go and download it at: https://recsys.eb.dk/#dataset
+As we are unable to redistribute any of the challenge datasets, please go and download the required datasets at: https://recsys.eb.dk/#dataset

-To calculate the article predictions, please `sample.py` located in the random walk folder.
+To calculate the article ranking shared in the prediction folder, please run `sample.py` located in the random walk folder.
 Structure the input data to match the following format:

 ```python